 How Many Ball Python Morphs Are There?

-Morphs have become increasingly popular as breeders attempt to bring new and interesting snakes to the table because breeding is a business and unique means of money.
+Morphs have become increasingly popular as breeders attempt to bring new and exciting snakes to the table because breeding is a business and unique means of money.

-Ball pythons are said to have at least 26 different morphs, outside of the standard ball python and not including the subspecies of the morphs.
+Ball pythons are said to have at least 26 different morphs outside of the standard ball python, not including the morphs’ subspecies.

-If you include the subspecies, there could be well over a thousand morphs, and part of this is attributed to the constant crossing by breeders in an attempt to create something new.
+If you include the subspecies, there could be well over a thousand morphs, and part of this is attributed to the constant crossing by breeders to create something new.

-There are some morphs more popular than others, and some morphs can cost a lot of money.
+Some morphs are more popular than others, and some morphs can cost a lot of money.

 The most expensive ball snake morph is the lavender albino ball python sold with a price tag of $40,000.